arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/cheat-sheet/ble-cheat-sheet.md

 ### Tutorials

-If you want to learn more about how to use the IMU, please check out the tutorial below:
+If you want to learn more about how to use the IMU, please check out the tutorials below:

 - [Accessing IMU gyroscope data with Nano 33 BLE Rev2](/tutorials/nano-33-ble-rev2/imu-gyroscope)
 - [Accessing IMU accelerometer data with Nano 33 BLE Rev2](/tutorials/nano-33-ble-rev2/imu-accelerometer)